-Years of flying has taught me one thing; airport food stinks.
+Years of flying have taught me one thing; airport food stinks.
 Since we had an early morning flight, I knew we would get a little hungry, so I decided to bake some scones for the flight.
-Definitely the last thing I needed to add to my to-do list, but I knew they would be better then the ones we would have to pay $4.50 (each) for at the airport.
+Definitely the last thing I needed to add to my to-do list, but I knew they would be better than the ones we would have to pay $4.50 (each) for at the airport.
 That is the price of good butter at the market!

-I changed my go to scone recipe by using walnuts, cardamom and cherries.
+I changed my go-to scone recipe by using walnuts, cardamom, and cherries.
 I have been loving the dried sour cherries I have recently found in the bulk section.
 Definitely a splurge, but, so worth it.
 Cardamom and sour cherries go extremely well together; tart but warming.
 The addition of walnuts adds some omega 3s as well as great texture.
 I toasted them before mixing into the scone dough as I find this takes the bitterness out, which tends to bother me a bit with walnuts.

 Besides being a great treat to take on the plane, I think these scones would be wonderful served on Christmas morning.
 I would dress them up a bit with a warm orange glaze; otherwise, they would be just perfect.

 If you are heading to MIXED; we look forward to meeting you soon!